Currencies of the British West Indies: The Bahamas

 Unlike Bermuda, the Bahamas, although using the sterling system, both in coinage and as a unit of account, also allowed the US dollar to unofficially circulate alongside the Pound sterling.
 (See the main article at Bahamian pound.)

 Jamaica

 Jamaica used both sterling coinage and sterling units of account from 1840 until 1969.
 But unlike the rest of the British West Indies, Jamaica had its own special varieties of the sterling copper coinage.
 Apart from a Bahamas penny of 1806, and the four pence (4d) groat coins that were specially minted for the British West Indies, and later for British Guiana only, the rest of the British West Indies just used exactly the same coinage that was circulating in the United Kingdom.
 When Jamaica went decimal in 1969, the new Jamaican dollar was in effect a half-pound.
 Jamaica and the Cayman Islands were therefore the only territories in the British West Indies to continue with a descendent unit of the pound sterling.
 (See the main article at Jamaican pound.)

-Accompong

-Accompong (from the Akan name Acheampong) is a historical Maroon village located in the hills of St. Elizabeth Parish on the island of Jamaica.
-It is located in Cockpit Country, where Jamaican Maroons and indigenous Taíno established a fortified stronghold in the hilly terrain in the 17th century.
-They defended it and maintained independence from the Spanish and then later against British forces, after the colony changed hands.

-The people named their community Accompong after an early African Maroon leader.
-After years of raiding and warfare, they established their autonomy with certain rights for limited self-government by a peace treaty with the British in 1739.
-Since independence in 1962, the government of Jamaica has continued to recognize the indigenous rights of the Jamaican Maroons in this area.

-In 2018, the Accompong Ministry of Finance began issuing its own community currency, the LUMI, although the Jamaican Dollar is still widely used.